TITLE 59: MENTAL HEALTH

 Section 116.50 Administration of Medications

-a) Medications shall be administered in accordance with the Mental Health and Developmental Disabilities Administrative Act [20 ILCS 1705] and the Illinois Nursing and Advanced Practice Nursing Act [225 ILCS 65].
+a) Medications shall be administered in accordance with the Mental Health and Developmental Disabilities Administrative Act [20 ILCS 1705] and the Illinois Nurse Practice Act.

-c) A registered professional nurse, advanced practice nurse, physician licensed to practice medicine in all of its branches, or physician assistant shall be on duty or on call at all times in any program covered by this Part [20 ILCS 1705/15.4(j)].
+g) A registered professional nurse, advanced practice nurse, physician, or physician assistant shall be on duty or on call at all times in any program covered by this Part [20 ILCS 1705/15.4(j)].

 (Source: Amended at 41 Ill.
 Reg.
 6534, effective May 26, 2017)